General Attendance Policy

 Please do not ask to leave early or arrive late.

 Concert presentation is a huge expense and concert revenues through ticket sales and corporate sponsorships help to significantly offset expenses including concert hall rental, technical fees, and royalty fees associated with the music.
 Despite the high overhead, YOPBC strives to keep concert ticket prices affordable and accessible to all audiences.
-By attending every concert, and inviting relatives, neighbors, friends, co-workers, etc. to come as well, YOPBC musicians and their families help to increase our revenues.
+By attending every concert, and inviting relatives, neighbors, friends, co-workers, etc. to come as well, YOPBC musicians and their families help to increase YOPBC’s revenues.
 Strong family and friend participation also introduces more and more people to our outstanding program and performances.
 The young musicians of YOPBC work hard and deserve to play to a full house every time they perform!

 Procedure For Probation And Dismissal

-Students may be placed on probation after two absences in a semester (August – December/January – May) at the discretion of the Music Director of the ensemble and the Board Chairperson.
+Students may be placed on probation after two absences in a semester at the discretion of the Music Director of the ensemble and the Board Chairperson.
 If placed on probation, the student’s certificate eligibility, scholarship, and ensemble assignments will be reconsidered.
 In some cases, a student may be excluded from concert(s).
 All decisions regarding the dismissal from YOPBC or ineligibility to perform a concert(s) will be made by the Conductor, Music Director and Board Chairperson and shall be final.
 Refunds will not be given.